Mercer Girls: First expedition

 Frontier Seattle attracted numerous men to work in the timber and fishing industries, but very few single women were willing to relocate by themselves to the remote Pacific Northwest.
 Only one adult out of ten was a woman, and most girls over 15 were already engaged.
 White men, and women of the Salish tribes, did not always feel mutually attracted.

+Not earlier than 1853, Mary Ann Boyer managed a two-story building, Felker House, for Captain Leonard Felker, as a hotel with a brothel upstairs.

-Prostitutes were also scarce, until the arrival of John Pennell and his brothel from San Francisco.
+Prostitutes were also scarce, until 1861, with the arrival of John W. Pinell from San Francisco opening his brothel, Illahee, with Native American women prostitutes.

 In 1864, Asa Mercer decided to go east to find women willing to relocate to Puget Sound.
 Mercer first enlisted prominent local married couples to act as hosts for the women once they arrived to assuage Victorian era moral concerns over the propriety of importing single women to the frontier.
 Mercer also had support from the governor of Washington Territory, but the government could not offer any money.

-Mercer proceeded to travel to Boston and later to the textile town of Lowell and recruited eight young women from Lowell and two from the nearby community of Townsend, willing to move to the other side of the country.
+Mercer proceeded to travel to Boston and later to the textile town of Lowell and recruited eight young women from Lowell and two from the nearby community of Townsend willing to move to the other side of the country.
 They traveled back through the Isthmus of Panama, although in San Francisco locals tried to convince the girls to stay there instead.
 They arrived in Seattle on May 16, 1864, where the community staged a grand welcome on the grounds of the Territorial University.

 Only eleven women undertook the journey, well under the fifty initially reported in The Seattle Gazette.
 The Mercer Girls of the first voyage were Annie May Adams, Antoinette Josephine Baker, Sarah Cheney, Aurelia Coffin, Sarah Jane Gallagher, Maria Murphy, Elizabeth Ordway, Georgia Pearson, Josephine Pearson, Catherine Stevens, and Katherine Stickney.
 Daniel Pearson and Rodolphus Stevens, the fathers of three of the young women, completed the westward party.

 All but two of the women were married in short order: Josie Pearson who died unexpectedly a short time after she arrived, and Ordway, the oldest of the ladies who was 35 when she arrived in Seattle with Mercer.
 Mercer was subsequently elected to the Territorial Legislature.